 The History of TILA

-Before the Truth in Lending Act, it was nearly impossible for consumers to compare loans, rates, and conditions because they weren’t presented in the same format and often used different definitions.
+Before TILA, it was nearly impossible for consumers to compare loans, rates, and conditions because they weren’t presented in the same format and often used different definitions.

 This made it incredibly difficult for consumers to compare credit terms easily and caused confusion when trying to understand different loan offers.

-In addition to creating uniform rules for disclosures, the law also grants other consumer rights and protections.
+In addition to creating uniform rules for disclosures, this federal law also grants other consumer rights and protections.
 Consumers can exercise rescission rights, giving you the right to rescind, or walk away, from certain types of loans up to three business days after signing.

 TILA also imposes limitations on home equity loans and certain closed home mortgages.
 It demands consumer protections against unfair or inaccurate billing practices as well as unfair or deceptive mortgage lending practices.

-In layman’s terms, the Truth in Lending Act outlines and defines the fine print.
+In layman’s terms, TILA outlines and defines the fine print.
 Banks and other lending institutions can no longer cloud their contracts in a haze of unique terminology and formatting.

-The implementation of the law falls under the purview of the Federal Reserve Bank, which also created a series of rules called Regulation Z. Regulation Z not only standardizes disclosures but also what must be included in them.
+The implementation of the law falls under the purview of the Federal Reserve Bank, which also created a series of rules called Regulation Z. This regulation not only standardizes disclosures but also what must be included in them.